wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/index.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-.. meta:: Learn how to install Elastic Stack for using Wazuh
+.. meta:: :description: Learn how to install Elastic Stack for using Wazuh

 .. _installation_elastic: